Purple Line (Maryland): Rolling stock

 The light rail vehicles designed to run on the Purple Line are being built by CAF at their Elmira, New York, facility.
 Each train is 140 ft long, consists of 5 modules, and can carry up to 431 passengers (seated plus standing).
 CAF began testing the cars in 2020.
 Fabrication of all 130 modular car shells at the CAF facility in Spain was completed in June 2021.
-22 of the 26 trains have been assembled as of June 2022.
+26 of the 28 trains had been assembled as of February 2023.
+When the light rail vehicles were presented in summer 2024, they were the longest in the U.S.